 In 2007, celebrity photographer Annie Leibovitz photographed Knut for the cover of Vanity Fair's annual "Green" issue.
 While Knut appeared solo on the cover of the German edition, he was Photoshopped into an image with Leonardo DiCaprio for the American edition.
 After his death, the Berlin zoo erected a bronze statue in his honor, and his body was preserved for display at the city’s natural history museum.

-25. Churchill, Canada has a unique way of living with them.
+25. Churchill, Manitoba, has a unique way of living with them.

 Churchill also runs a "polar bear jail" for bears that continue to wander into town.
 Residents are encouraged to call the Polar Bear Alert Program hotline year-round if they see a bear in town, and conservation officers will come and try to scare it away.
 If shooting loud scare rounds at the bear doesn't do the trick, they trap the bear, or, if all else fails, hit it with a tranquilizer dart and take it to the Polar Bear Holding Facility.
 The specially-designed compound can hold up to 30 bears and is meant to keep bears that are aggressive or persistently return to the community.
 When the bay freezes, these bears are transported by helicopter or vehicle onto the ice, where they resume their normal winter hunting routine.
 With warmer temperatures keeping bears off the ice for longer and longer periods, more towns may soon have to learn from Churchill's strategies for peaceful coexistence.